The Poor Performer – Underperformance

 - Sometimes the best thing to do is offer a second chance.

 - If, however, the bad work continues, there may be no justification for moving forward with the process.

-In these cases, it’s easy to start picking out every little fault as a reason to terminate employment.
+In these cases, it is easy to start picking out every little fault as a reason to terminate employment.
 If you feel this way, remove yourself from the decision!

-Honesty and clarity are vital to stopping poor performance.
+Honesty and clarity are vital to stopping underperformance.

 If the employee is never notified about their work and performance, they can never take the steps necessary to improve their situation.
 Human Resources is designed to foster a healthy culture and caring about the workers is a large part of that.

 Do not hold a conference to tell someone they are being fired when they never even knew they were under observation in the first place (it is not what HR signed up to do and it is illegal!).
 Only after a clear, honest discussion can you then decide if the low quality of work was a fluke or is something more.